-The bearing housing has not been lubricated from the factory.
-Lubrication must be added to the seal and bearing sump prior to running.
-Check the oil level regularly through the sight gauge (64, the lower one) and maintain it at the middle of the gauge.
+The bearing housing was fully lubricated when shipped from the factory.
+Check the oil level regularly through the sight gauge (61, the lower one) and maintain it at the middle of the gauge.
 When lubrication is required, add SAE No. 30 non-detergent oil through the hole for the air vent (46).
-DO NOT over-lubricate.
+Do not over-lubricate.
 Over-lubrication can cause the bearings to over-heat, resulting in premature bearing failure.